Frequently Asked Questions

 What is a "merchant bank"?

 Merchant banks are financial firms that serve private companies and help with securing capital and providing advice.
 The term merchant bank dates back to the Middle Ages, when Italian merchants began extending loans to, and taking stakes in, other business ventures.
 Over time, merchant banking split into several streams.
 The largest merchant banks became almost indistinguishable from investment banks; the smaller ones tended to be creative, adaptable and bespoke.
+You can read more on merchant banks on our blog.

 What will I get in working with Windigo Bay?